Clinical Alternative Relationship Plans (ARP)

 If the physician group determines they want to pursue a Clinical ARP, they can develop an expression of interest to submit to Alberta Health for review and consideration.

-Expression of interest
+• Expression of interest

-The expression of interest includes basic information about the proposed Clinical ARP, including intended location, patients to be served, and program services to be provided.
+The expression of interest includes basic information about the proposed Clinical ARP, including intended location, patients to be served and program services to be provided.

 During this stage, it is important to declare who the Authorized Representative (AR) will be for the program.
 An AR is a participating physician who has been authorized by the other participating physicians of the Clinical ARP to act as their agent with respect to the Clinical ARP and is responsible for liaising with Alberta Health.
 There must always be at least one AR attached to a Clinical ARP (preferably with an alternate).

-Application
+• Application

-The application includes detailed information about the goals, program services, patients, service delivery model, practice management, governance, and non-physician professional support of the Clinical ARP.
+The application includes detailed information about the goals, program services, patients, service delivery model, practice management, governance and non-physician professional support of the Clinical ARP.

-Conditions of payment
+• Conditions of payment

-Once the Clinical ARP application has been accepted by Alberta Health, the Clinical ARP’s Conditions of Payment (CoP) is drafted using the information provided within the Clinical ARP application.
+Once the Clinical ARP application has been accepted by Alberta Health, the Conditions of Payment (CoP) specific for that Clinical ARP is drafted and forwarded to the deputy minister for approval under a Ministerial Order.

-Clinical ARP set up
+• Clinical ARP set up

 Complete and submit forms: